shreydd/new-site/README.md

 # New website

-New test website to practice web devleopment
+New test website to practice web devleopment at beginner level